 If you are a Nevada resident with a valid Nevada driver’s license and you are arrested for DUI and fail your evidentiary breath test, your license will be confiscated and your privilege to drive will be revoked for a period of 90-days.
 The police must confiscate your driver’s license and issue you 7-day temporary license.

 In either case, you will be advised that you are entitled to an administrative hearing before the Department of Motor Vehicles’ Administrative Law Judge (ALJ).
-You can either accept that DMV’s decision or contest the 90-day revocation, in writing.
+You can either accept the DMV’s decision or contest the 90-day revocation, in writing.
 If you contest the 90-day revocation in writing, the DMV will issue you a temporary license for the period from your request to the time of the ALJ’s decision.
-Be aware, once you have served the 90-day revocation, you can not go back and contest it.
-You MUST contest it, in writing, during the 90-day period.
+Be aware, once you have served the 90-day revocation, you cannot go back and contest it.

-If you are a non-resident of Nevada, it is unlikely that your license will NOT be confiscated.
-This does not mean, however, that you are off the hook.
-You still will lose your privilege to drive in the State of Nevada.
-Under the Federal Real ID legislation enacted in 2005, all states must share their driver’s license information to all other states.
-In other words, your State may be notified of your DUI arrest and you may have deal with the consequences of your Nevada DUI arrest in your home state.
+Even if you are a non-resident of Nevada, you will still lose your privilege to drive in the State of Nevada.
+Under the Federal Real ID legislation enacted in 2005, all states must share their driver’s license information with all other states.
+In other words, your state may be notified of your DUI arrest and you may have to deal with the consequences of your Nevada DUI arrest in your home state.
 If you are a non-resident and are arrested for DUI here in Nevada, we advise you contact an attorney from your area to understand your rights and what implications an out of state DUI arrest may have on your driving privileges in your home state.

 What happens at the Administrative Hearing?

 The administrative hearing before the ALJ is separate and apart from your criminal court matter.
 This is very important to understand.
 The Administrative Hearing is legally considered a civil matter.
-You do not have the same Constitutional rights that you would have as in your criminal case.
+You do not have the same constitutional rights that you will have in your criminal case.
 You are not entitled to a court-appointed attorney.
-In fact, it is often the case that you may get your criminal case either reduced or dismissed, but your 90-day revocation of your driving privilege will still stand.
+In fact, it is often the case that you may get your criminal case either reduced or dismissed, but your 90-day revocation of your driving privilege will stand.

-While in criminal trials, facts must be proven beyond a reasonable doubt.
-In the administrative process all that is necessary to be proven is that the officer had reasonable grounds to believe that you were driving while under the influence and that you were over the .08 legal limit.
-Did you know you can appeal the ALJ’s decision?
-This is often referred to as judicial review.
+In criminal trials, facts must be proven beyond a reasonable doubt.
+In the administrative process, all that is necessary to be proven is that the officer had reasonable grounds to believe that you were driving while under the influence and that you were over the .08 legal limit.

-While most people do not even bother with the administrative process.
-Losing one’s ability to drive if you are a commercial driver, pilot, or messenger can mean losing your livelihood.
+Remember too that losing one’s ability to drive if you are a commercial driver, pilot, or messenger can mean losing your livelihood.
 Why wouldn’t you take every opportunity to fight to keep your driving privileges?